Reading Spine Year Plans

+At Jerry Clay Academy, we are passionate about getting reading right from the very start.
+One part of being a successful reader is by following with fidelity a Phonics scheme.
 We are a “Get Reading.
 Keep Reading.
 Change Everything.” school.
-We use the highly successful Read Write Inc. Phonics programme to teach our children to read, write and spell.
-Our children do well in the phonics screening check and by Year 2, the majority are fluent readers with the best chance of success in the KS1 tests.
-Ruth Miskin Training recognise us for teaching the Read Write Inc. programmes with fidelity and passion – we know what it takes to make literacy pleasurable and rewarding for our children.
-This badge recognises that we:
+We use the Read Write Inc. Phonics programme to teach our children to read, write and spell.
+Our children do extremely well in the phonics screening check and by Year 2, the majority are fluent readers with the best chance of success in the KS1 tests.
+We teach the Read Write Inc. programmes with fidelity and passion – we know what it takes to make literacy pleasurable and rewarding for our children.

 - Raise standards in reading and writing for our children

-- Release our reading leaders to ensure our high standards are maintained.
+- Release our Reading Leader to ensure our high standards are maintained.

 To visit the parent pages on the Ruth Miskin Training website go to: